Prehistoric religion: Burial

 The Upper Paleolithic saw the advent of complex burials with lavish grave goods.
 Burials seem to have been relatively uncommon in these societies, perhaps reserved for people of high social or religious status.
 Many of these burials seem to have been accompanied by large quantities of red ochre, but the matter of decomposition makes it difficult to discern whether such pigments were applied to flesh or bone.
-One remarkable case of a pigmented burial is that of Lake Mungo 3 in inland New South Wales, Australia; the ochre in which the body was found covered must have been transported for hundreds of kilometres, considering the distance between the burial and the nearest sources.
+One remarkable case of a pigmented burial is that of Lake Mungo 3 in inland New South Wales, Australia; the ochre in which the body was found was likely transported for hundreds of kilometres, given the distance between the burial and the nearest sources.

 One of the most elaborate Upper Paleolithic burials known is that of Sungir 1, a middle-aged man buried at the Russian Sungir site.
-In good physical health at the time of his death, Sungir 1 seems to have been killed by human weaponry, an incision on his remains matching that which would be produced by contemporary stone blades.
+In good physical health at the time of his death, Sungir 1 seems to have been killed by human weaponry, an incision on his remains matching that which contemporary stone blades would produce.
 The body was doused in ochre, particularly around the head and neck, and adorned with ivory bead jewellery of around 3,000 beads.
-Twelve fox canine teeth surrounded his forehead, while twenty-five arm bands made of mammoth ivory were worn on his arms, and a single pendant made of stone laid on his chest.
+Twelve fox canine teeth surrounded his forehead, while twenty-five arm bands made of mammoth ivory were worn on his arms, and a single pendant made of stone lay on his chest.
 Two children or young teenagers were additionally interred near him; their bodies were similarly decorated, with thousands of mammoth ivory beads, antlers, mammoth-shaped ivory carvings, and ochre-covered bones of other humans.
 The children had abnormal skeletons, with one having short bowed legs and the other an unusual facial structure.
 Burials so elaborate clearly suggest some concept of an afterlife and are similar to shaman burials in cultures described in written records.